 Metabolic syndrome may be diagnosed when a patient has a cluster of risk factors for cardiovascular disease and diabetes.
-Individuals with metabolic syndrome have a two-fold increase in risk for heart attack or stroke, and a five-fold increased risk for developing diabetes when compared with individuals who do not have metabolic syndrome.
+Individuals with metabolic syndrome have about a two-fold increase in risk for heart attack or stroke when compared with individuals who do not have metabolic syndrome.
+Risk increases when more components of metabolic syndrome are present.

 Metabolic syndrome is also associated with a generalized metabolic disorder called insulin resistance, which prevents people from using insulin efficiently.
 Therefore, metabolic syndrome is also sometimes called insulin resistance syndrome.People with metabolic syndrome are at increased risk for the following: